mariusbegby/cadence-discord-bot/README.md

 ## 🚨 Deprecation notice 🚨

 This project will soon be deprecated, meaning it will not receive any new updates.
-The codebase is being completely rewritten from scratch to optimize for performance and maintainability.
-The new repository can be found at: [mariusbegby/cadence](https://github.com/mariusbegby/cadence).
-Stay tuned for updates about this in our [Discord server](https://discord.gg/t6Bm8wPpXB)!

 <br>